RealWagmi/anon-integration-guide/projects/Yelay/README.md

 ## Supported Networks

 - ETHEREUM
-- ARBITRUM

 ## Common Tasks

 1. Basic Operations
    - "Execute example operation with 100 USDT in @Yelay on Ethereum network"
    - "Run example transaction with 50 USDC in @Yelay"
-   - "Perform example action with 1000 tokens in @Yelay"

 2. Information Queries
    - "Show my current status in @Yelay"